 Robert grew up in the home of a Baptist minister and has lived in Missouri, Texas, and New Mexico.
 He is a graduate of Southwestern Baptist Theological Seminary with a Master’s of Divinity.
 After a one-year pastoral internship, he was ordained and installed as a pastor-elder at Church of the Redeemer in July 2009.
-He and his wife Martha have three children: Elijah, Isaiah, and Beth
+He and his wife Martha have three children: Elijah, Isaiah, and Beth.

-David DeVine is a native of Newport, Rhode Island where he was saved as a teenager in Young Life and later served as deacon of the First Presbyterian Church in Newport.
-He attended a Reformed Baptist church based seminary in Massachusetts.
-He moved to New Mexico in 2005 and has served as a deacon at Church of the Redeemer since 2008.
+David is a native of Newport, Rhode Island, where he was saved as a teenager in Young Life and later served as deacon of the First Presbyterian Church in Newport.
+He attended a Reformed Baptist church-based seminary in Massachusetts.
+He moved to New Mexico in 2005 and has served as a deacon at the Church of the Redeemer since 2008.
 He went to Gordon College in Massachusetts, where he met his wife Linda.
 They have been married for over 25 years.
 Besides serving the physical needs of Church of the Redeemer, David helps teach the adult Sunday school class.